-Tech-Enhanced Citizens’ Assemblies
+Tech-Enhanced Deliberative Assemblies

 3 February 2024: See our update on the assembly in the news section or in our newsletter.

 This two-year pop-up lab will explore ways to use new technologies to improve all three phases of the assembly process: preparation for the assembly, what happens during the assembly, and post-assembly follow up.
 To achieve this, we will design and prototype new technologies, as well as evaluate existing technologies developed by CCC and its close non-profit collaborator Cortico.
-The goal is to promote transparency and understanding of the Citizens’ Assembly process, helping to build trust and legitimacy.
+The goal is to promote transparency and understanding of the deliberative process, helping to build trust and legitimacy.

 Specifically, we are proposing these research activities for the three phases of the assembly process: